richard-weinhold/pomato/docs/installation.rst

     - `Clp.jl <https://github.com/jump-dev/Clp.jl>`_ the default solver, which is always installed with POMATO.
+    - `ECOS <https://github.com/jump-dev/ECOS.jl>`_.
+Solver available under GNU General Public licence, that allows solving conic constraints that are used in the chance constrained formulations in POMATO.
     - `Gurobi.jl <https://github.com/JuliaOpt/Gurobi.jl>`_.
 Generally more performant than Clp, but
       requires a valid licence and has to be seperately installed.
 If Gurobi is available it can be used with POMATO and will automatically used.
-    - `Mosek.jl <https://github.com/JuliaOpt/Mosek.jl>`_.
-Similarity to Gurobi, requires a valid
-      licence and separate installation.
-Is required for the chance constrained formulation in the risk-aware dispatch option of POMATO.

 Using other solvers is possible, however requires implementation through a few lines of code.
 If there is need/interest let me know.